Skip to main navigation Skip to content Skip to footer

 The state’s draft action plan for spending $57.8 million in federal disaster recovery funds was released on Jan.
 18. The Texas General…

-Tags: Hurricane rebuilding, Hurricane recovery, Infrastructure, State Action Plan, Texas
+Tags: Disaster recovery, Infrastructure, State Action Plan, Texas

 Tracking Harvey Recovery: Latest analysis highlights unmet needs, urges more data transparency